-Implementation Steps: Adopt regulations that minimize parking standards for smaller units, including but not limited to reductions in the standards when the development is near transit facilities, in the downtown area or when the development is for senior or disabled housing and Adopt standards that reduce parking requirements when a public transit pass is offered as an annual amenity.
+Implementation Steps: (1) Work with Planning Commission develop these revised zoning, including but not limited to reductions in the standards and (2) adopt revised designwhen the development is near transit facilities, in the downtown area or when the development is for senior or disabled housing and Adopt standards through a public process. that reduce parking requirements when a public transit pass is offered as an annual amenity.